neoforged/.github/primers/1.21.9/index.md

     - `MethodInfo` - Defines a method that is handled by the management server, either inbound or outbound.
     - `ParamInfo` - Defines the parameters a specific method takes in.
     - `PlayerDto` - A data transfer object representing the player.
+    - `ReferenceUtil` - A utility for creating a local reference URI.
     - `ResultInfo` - Defines the response a specific method returns.
     - `Schema` - An implementation of the json schema used the discovery service, parameters, and results.
     - `SchemaComponent` - A reference definition of some component within a schema.